Course Outline

 • Configuring AWS networking components

-• Integrating various AWS services into Terraform-managed infrastructure
+• Integrating AWS services into Terraform-managed infrastructure

 • Implementing security best practices for AWS resources in government environments